ch-stark/clusterpermissionblog/clusterpermission.md

 ---

 ## Beyond VMs: The Future of Fine-Grained Control

-The success with Kubevirt and application lifecycle management points to an exciting future for ClusterPermission.
-We expect it to be used in many more situations where specific, delegated permissions are needed for:
+We expect ClusterPermission to be used in many more situations where specific, delegated permissions are needed for:

 * **Data Plane Operators:** Giving an operator managing databases or message queues on a managed cluster just the permissions it needs.
 * **Observability Agents:** Limiting monitoring agents to view only specific resource types or namespaces.